Eevee: Towards Close-up High-resolution Video-based Virtual Try-on: Experiments

 For implementation, we initialize our model with the pre-trained weights from VACE and fine-tune it using LoRA~\cite{Lora}.
 The AdamW~\cite{AdamW} optimizer is used with a fixed learning rate of 1e-4.
 All training are conducted on 8 NVIDIA H20 (96GB) GPUs.
 The number of inference steps during testing is set to 50.
 Furthermore, to ensure a fair comparison, all model variants in the ablation study are trained under identical hyperparameter configurations.

 For evaluation, we employ SSIM~\cite{SSIM} and LPIPS~\cite{LPIPS}.
 To assess video quality, we use VFID~\cite{VFID} to evaluate both spatial quality and temporal consistency.
 We report results using two different backbones: I3D~\cite{I3D} ($\text{VFID}_\text{I}$) and ResNeXt~\cite{3D-ResNeXt101} ($\text{VFID}_\text{R}$).
-In addition, we utilize select metrics from VBench~\cite{Vbench} to comprehensively evaluate video quality and consistency, including Subject Consistency, Background Consistency, Aesthetic Quality, and Imaging Quality.
+In addition, we utilize select metrics from VBench~\cite{Vbench} to comprehensively evaluate video quality and consistency.
 Finally, to evaluate the consistency between the generated video and the input garment, we report $\text{VGID}$.
 Due to space limitations, we report the weighted average results across our test categories (dresses, upper body, lower body).
 Detailed per-category results are in the Appendix.